dipankardas011/Learn-Cloud-Native-Tools/Monitoring/observability/notes.md

 when clusterIP is `None` means it is a headless service it is used for statful sets

-so as to access Graphana we can edit its network to `nodePort`
+> so as to access Graphana we can edit its network to `NodePort`

 ⚠️important config map⚠️
 prom-kube-prometheus-stack-prometheus